JonasGrunau/practice-review/README.md

 ### Repository

-I went with a mono repo to have as little duplicate code as possible.
+I went with a mono repo to have as little duplicate code as possible and manage all code in one place.

 ### Typing